GFiorino/Trello-API-Automating-Task-Management-with-Postman/README.md

 ## How to Use

+## How to Use

 1. **Access the Guide**:
-   - Visit the hosted documentation: [Trello Automating Guide](https://gfiorino.github.io/Trello_Automating_Guide/).
+   - Visit the hosted documentation: [Trello API: Automating Task Management with Postman](https://gfiorino.github.io/Trello-API-Automating-Task-Management-with-Postman/).

 2. **Explore Sections**:
    - Use the navigation bar to browse different sections of the guide.

 3. **Learn and Implement**:
    - Follow the step-by-step instructions to integrate and automate workflows with the Trello API.
 ---